Hypercubers/dev.hypercubing.xyz/docs/internals/vga.md

 [vector space]: https://en.wikipedia.org/wiki/Vector_space

 !!! warning "Confusing terminology"
     A "multivector" is any element of the vector space, while a "vector" in GA consists of only vector components, like $2x-y$ (but not $4+2x-y$).
 But the term "basis vector" applies in the vector space as a whole, so $1$, $x$, $y$, and $z$ are all basis vectors.
-Blame the mathematicians, not me.

 So we have four basis vectors: $1$, $x$, $y$, and $z$.
 But earlier I said that 3D VGA actually has _eight_ basis vectors.
 How do we get all those extra basis vectors?